rnajena/SweetSynteny/readme.md

 - Chose if you want to scale the microsynteny plots

-<samp>plotting png | svg </samp>

-- Select which output format you prefer for the microsynteny plots

 <samp>cluster >2 </samp>

 - Chose minimal cluster size for `DBscan` clustering